The-MAZZTer/DarkForces/README.md

 * Load INF data in Level Explorer and do things like play ambient sounds or even add some of the INF logic in.
 * Do sign textures in shader.
 * Look at adapting [this](https://medium.com/@jmickle_/writing-a-doom-style-shader-for-unity-63fa13678634) for Dark Forces colormaps.
 Current implementation generates 32-bit textures on the CPU side.
+* Add support for reading/writing the PlayStation port file formats (mostly they took the text-based file formats like 3DOs and made binary formats).
+Would be fun to see if mods could be converted to run on the PlayStation port.

 ## Crazy Ideas You Could Make With This, Maybe